 This feature has allowed developers to deliver fantastic features and updates without extra hassle.
 AWS CodePipeline can also integrate easily with third-party applications such as GitHub or with your business’s custom plugins.

-This service helps the team members to collaborate their work in a central repository backed by AWS and for sure secure, as it’s encrypted.
+This service helps the team members to collaborate on their work in a central repository backed by AWS and for sure secure, as it’s encrypted.

 It is exactly the same as git with all the commands being the same it’s pretty easy to use.